Necessary and Sufficient Conditions for Inverse Reinforcement Learning of Bayesian Stopping Time Problems: Introduction

+The proofs of all theorems are provided in the Appendix.
+For a practitioner's perspective, our key IRL algorithms are Theorems~\ref{thrm:NIAS_NIAC},~\ref{thrm:classic_SHT} and \ref{thrm:Search}, and finite sample complexity results for IRL error bounds are Theorems~\ref{thrm:finite_robustness},~\ref{thrm:finite_SHT} and \ref{thrm:finite_Search}.
+The MATLAB codes and the YouTube dataset for our real-world numerical experiment in Sec.\,\ref{sec:real-world} are available on Github and are completely reproducible.

-\subsection{Why IRL for a decision maker in multiple environments?}
+\subsection{Identifiability.
+Why IRL for a decision maker in multiple environments?}

-\blue{An important aspect of our IRL framework is that the inverse learner observes the decision maker in multiple environments.
-The purpose of this section is to motivate this framework.}
+An important aspect of our IRL framework is that the inverse learner observes the decision maker in multiple environments.\footnote{The inverse learner in this paper can be viewed as a {\em passive} analyst that does not control the environment variables, that is, the agent's stopping costs.
+An interesting extension of this paper (for future work) is to consider an {\em active} inverse learner that purposefully adapts the environment variables to minimize IRL detection errors.} The purpose of this section is to motivate this framework.

-\blue{We consider a decision maker operating over $\numagents$ environments.
+We consider a decision maker operating over $\numagents$ environments.
 In each environment, the decision maker solves a stopping time problem with a distinct stopping cost.
-The decision maker has a fixed observation likelihood (sensor accuracy) and sensing cost (operating cost) that is invariant across multiple environments.
+The decision maker has a fixed observation likelihood (sensor accuracy) and sensing cost (operating cost), where both variables are invariant across multiple environments.
 Therefore, there are up to $\numagents$ distinct strategies exhibited by the decision maker, one for each environment.
-Let $J(\stoptime_\agent,\utilitysymbolagent{\agent})$ denote the expected cost incurred by the decision maker when it chooses stopping strategy $\stoptime_\agent$ in environment $\agent$ with stopping cost $\utilitysymbolagent{\agent}$. }
+Let $J(\stoptime_\agent,\utilitysymbolagent{\agent})$ denote the expected cost incurred by the decision maker when it chooses stopping strategy $\stoptime_\agent$ in environment $\agent$ with stopping cost $\utilitysymbolagent{\agent}$.